top of page

 Let’s start with defining the disaggregated categories of the standard belief updating process to evaluate changing our minds.

 The posterior probability is called a conditional probability and is found on the left side of the equation.
 This is where one determines a probability, like our existing belief (“EB”), as conditioned by the impact of new evidence (“NE”).
-To properly determine our posterior probability, we need to determine the 3 subparts.
+To properly determine our posterior probability, we need to determine the 3 subparts - or "chunks."
 Those 3 subparts get aggregated and transformed to determine the appropriate posterior probability.
 Here is the high-level equation:

 Next - provided are the probabilities and the definitions of each subpart to build our new posterior probability, AFTER the new evidence is evaluated.
 We add the math notation for conditional probabilities.
 The vertical bar is the symbol for conditional probability.
 In the Posterior probability, this is read as “The probability of the existing belief (‘EB’) as a condition of the new evidence (‘NE’).”